ⓘ We are updating a few things on the website on Monday 20th Jul 7am for 10 minutes during that time the website will be unavailable

 Responsibilities:

-• Lead on vision for the network
+• Lead on the network’s vision and direction.

-• Manage the network inbox
+• Manage the network inbox and communications.

-• Raise concerns of the network with CSP council
+• Raise network concerns with CSP Council.

 Vice-chair